 (Please do not use this biography for concert programmes)

 Born in Surrey in 1992, Jeremy received his first musical training with the Piano at the age of eight.
-Having originally been self-taught on the organ, he gained a music award to study at Caterham School in 2003, where he began Organ lessons with Jeffrey Gray, followed by Stuart Thompson and Gerard Brooks.
+Having originally been self-taught on the organ, he obtained a music award to study at Caterham School in 2003, where he learnt the organ with Jeffrey Gray, followed by Stuart Thompson and Gerard Brooks.
 Whilst continuing his academic studies, Jeremy gained an ATCL performance diploma in Piano from Trinity College London in 2008.

 Jeremy is a Fellow of the Royal College of Organists, and also holds the LRAM teaching diploma from the Royal Academy of Music.
 He has continued his organ studies with Gordon Stewart, and is in increasing demand as an accompanist and continuo player, having recently accompanied the York Musical Society, The Cranbrook Choral Society and The Bridgeman Singers, as well as the St. Mary’s Choir School in Reigate, and the Kantanti Ensemble.
 Jeremy has performed live on BBC Radio 3 and 4, and has given organ recitals across the country in venues including the Cathedrals of St. Paul’s, St. Edmundsbury, Westminster and Southwark, as well as Westminster Abbey and Reading Town Hall.

 Aside from his musical activities, Jeremy’s other interests include cycling, classic cars, and old technology.